alemanb/treehacks-2026/README.md

 ## 🔄 Data Flow

 1. **Capture:** Webcam feed processed by DeepStream on the Jetson.
-2.  **Analyze:** VLM generates natural language descriptions of tracked objects.
+2. **Analyze:** VLM generates natural-language descriptions of tracked objects.
 3. **Sync:** Observations are POSTed to the Modal backend.
 4. **Index:** Modal embeds the text and indexes it into Elasticsearch.
 5. **Query:** User enters a natural language query in the React UI.
 6. **Retrieve:** Backend agents perform a vector search + re-ranking and return the most relevant video frames.

----
-*Developed for TreeHacks 2026.*